jjcollinge/quorum-deploy/README.md

 ## Usage (Example node)

-1. Complete the required configuration:

-* ./arm/firstMember.parameters.json - unique dns name, vm username, vm password
-* ./example-node/config.json - azure details
+1. Open `./arm/firstMember.parameters.json`

+2. Provide values for the following fields:
+* `adminUsername`
+* `adminPassword`
+* `dnsLabelPrefix` (must be unique)

+3. Save and close the file

+4. Open `./example-node/config.json`

+5. Provide values for the following fields:
+* `AzureSubscriptionId`
+* `AzureTenant`
+* `AzureSPNAppId`
+* `AzureSPNPassword`

+6. Save and close the file

-2. Run the deploy node script and target the example-node configuration
+7. Run the deploy node script and target the example-node configuration

 ```
     ./deploy-node.sh -n myrg -l westeurope -t ./arm/firstMember.json -p ./arm/firstMember.parameters.json -d ./example-node
 ```

-3. Grab your deployments public ip address and go explore your deployment
+8. Grab your deployments public ip address and go explore your deployment

-4. Your geth client should now be connected.
+9. Your geth client should now be connected.
 Grab your IP or DNS name from the deployment outputs or the Azure portal and visit your cakeshop portal at http://{fqdn}.com:8080/cakeshop

 ## Usage (Custom node)